-Interest expense (including both debt discount amortization and coupon rate) related to the SPA Note, the Initial APA Note, and the Period Notes of approximately \$727,000 and \$262,000 was recognized in the consolidated statements of comprehensive loss for the twelve months ended December 31, 2016 and 2015, respectively.
+Following the November 2016 settlement of these instruments, all outstanding convertible debt and embedded debt-like instruments under these financing arrangements were retired.
+As a result, no hybrid debt instruments were outstanding as of December 31, 2017 and December 31, 2016, respectively.
+Interest expense (including both debt discount amortization and coupon rate) related to the SPA Note, the Initial APA Note, and the Period Notes of approximately \$0.7 million was recognized in the consolidated statement of comprehensive loss for the twelve months ended December 31, 2016.